Cauliflower as pizza crust!

 Spread your crust out thin (not too thin – just a thin layer).

 Bake until crust-like.
-If you peak at your crust at the recommended cooking time and the middle is still not cooked… cook longer.
+If you peek at your crust at the recommended cooking time and the middle is still not cooked… cook longer.

 Pre-cook your vegetable toppings before adding to your pizza.